blrchen/CVF/README.md

 # CVF

-This is for cvf bower package
+Prototype for using angular in cvf to support ui extensions